If you can’t find an answer to your question, don’t hesitate to contact us.

 NO!
 Any funeral home can handle the burial arrangements at any cemetery.

 Yes.
-Notify contracted funeral homes you choose and have them pick up your loved one.
+Notify the contracted funeral home you chose and have them pick up your loved one.

 Why am I not receiving mail from People’s Memorial?

-Each Spring, we email our annual newsletter to our membership.
-We also send monthly E-Newsletters to our member about upcoming events and education about any changes in death care.
+Each spring we email our annual newsletter to our membership.
+We also send monthly E-Newsletters to our members about upcoming events, education opportunities, and any changes in death care.

-We lose contact with many of our members when they move into a retirement community or nursing home.
-Please help us keep our database up to date.
+We lose contact with many of our members when they move.
+Please help us keep our database up to date by notifying us of any address, phone, email, or name changes.

 Can I sign up family members or friends?